Is camping allowed at Opal Creek?

 I have an emergency message to get to someone at Jawbone Flats, what do I do?

-You can call our Portland office at 503-892-2782 during regular office hours and we will try to pass along the message.
-You can also email our firstname.lastname@example.org email address.
+You can call our Portland office at 503-892-2782 during regular office hours and we will pass along the message through emergency channels.

 Do I need any special permits to visit Opal Creek?